Lexsi-Labs/DLBacktrace/docs/support/faq.md

 ### Can I modify the code?

 Yes!
-You can modify, distribute, and use it as you wish under the MIT License.
+You can modify and use the code for personal, academic, or research purposes under the LSAL v1.0.
+Redistribution of modified versions for commercial purposes requires a commercial license.

 ### Can I contribute?